thomas-trendsoft/davserver/README.md

 THE PROJECT IS WORK IN PROGRESS and no useful release is done yet.

 For testing surpose i will try to get this framework running against the litmus project (https://github.com/tolsen/litmus).
 First steps are done the library passes the base tests.

- First success to edit a simple text file on a hosted "WebDAV" drive on my Mac.

 ## Litmus Progress